CumulusNetworks/docs/content/guides/nsxt.md

 {{%notice info%}}
 <!-- vale off -->
-For active-standby (or non-LAG active-active) ESXi connectivity, do not configure MLAG ports and do not use the active-active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.
+For active-standby (or active-active non-LAG) ESXi connectivity, do not configure MLAG ports and do not use the active-active LACP LAG uplink profile for the Overlay Transport Zone on N-VDS.
 <!-- vale on -->
 Follow the instructions under the [N-VDS Non-LAG Uplink Profile](#n-vds-non-lag-uplink-profile) section to configure the switchports.
 {{%/notice %}}